11 Ways to Respond Effectively to Manipulative Apology Patterns

 3. Set Clear Boundaries

-In any relationship, it’s necessary to set boundaries, especially when dealing with manipulative behaviors.
+In any relationship, it’s necessary to set boundaries, especially when dealing with manipulative behaviours.
 Tell Someone what is and isn’t right if they keep making apologies.
 When you’re able to say, “I need a direct statement of what happened, not an apology that shifts blame or focuses on my feelings.”

 4. Evaluate the Relationship

-The relationship may need to be evaluated if manipulative apology behaviors continue.
+The relationship may need to be evaluated if manipulative apology behaviours continue.
 Trust and Accountability are the basis of a healthy partnership.
 It may be time to put some distance between you and your emotional health if these factors are consistently absent.

 5. Remain Calm and Avoid Getting Offended

 To trigger an emotional response, manipulative apologies are used.
 You can try to avoid getting into a defensive argument and maintain your composure.
-Take a breath deeply and try not to defend your own behavior.
+Take a breath deeply and try not to defend your own behaviour.
 When responding, be composed and grounded.

 6. Call Out the Manipulation Gently

 The manipulation can be addressed politely and directly.
-“I see you’re apologizing for how I feel, but not for what actually happened,” for example.
+“I see you’re apologising for how I feel, but not for what actually happened,” for example.
 Observe the activity, not simply my feelings, is vital.

 6. Refrain from Playing Blame Games